-Why the Inflation Rate Remains Weak in Japan
+Why Inflation Rates Remain Weak in Japan

-And yet inflation rates remain stubbornly at lower levels in Japan.
-For example, the price of a Big Mac is cheaper now at \setminus 390 than it was thirty years ago.
-Likewise, the minimum travel charge for the Tokyo underground has changed little in the past thirty years.
-The fare that was \setminus 140 thirty years ago has climbed to \setminus 160 today; a rise of a mere \setminus 20, or 15% in thirty years.
-As shown in Slide 11, many reasons are cited for weak inflation, including those that are commonly observed in other economies.
+Although Japan's economy is in a much better shape, inflation rates remain stubbornly at lower levels in Japan.
+Slide 10 shows moves in CPI on a year-on-year basis.
+The core CPI remains 0.7%, still distant from the price stability target of 2%.
+Apart from the statistics, there are a number of anecdotes.
+For example, price of a Big Mac is cheaper now at \ 390 than it was thirty years ago.
+Likewise, minimum travel charge for the Tokyo underground transportation has little changed in the past thirty years.
+The fare that was \ 140 thirty years ago has climbed to \ 160 today; a rise by mere \ 20, or by 15% in thirty years.

+As shown in Slide 11, many reasons are cited for the weak inflation, including those that are commonly observed in other economies.